davidthings/spokefpga/docs/_pages/pipelines.md

     hdelk.layout( graph, "pipe_serial_parallel" );
 </script>

-In this setup, there is a module `p1` that produces packets of data delineated with `start` and `stop` signals.
-This serial packet is converted to a parallel one, and the data size is reported as the number of words in the packet x word size in bits.
+In this setup, there is a module `p1` that produces messages of data delineated with `start` and `stop` signals.
+This serial message is converted to a parallel one, and the data size is reported as the number of words in the message x word size in bits.

 <script type="WaveDrom">
 { signal: [